bioimagesuiteweb/examples/README.md

 application.
 The application itself is trivial -- it simply computes the BMI given height and weight information.
 The focus here is really on the software engineering infrastructure aspects of the problem.

+This set of examples was developed in part also for the needs of the Yale Course ``Medical Software Design`` (BENG 406b, Spring 2019).

 * [Step 1](./step01) -- a simple commandline (node.js)  `helloworld` application.
 * [Step 2](./step02) -- a slightly more complex node.js application showing how